Extended Hours Opening - evening clinics and Saturday mornings.

 Mid Downs Medical Practice

-NHS 111 is the free number to call when you have an urgent healthcare need.
+NHS 111 is the free number to call if you have an urgent healthcare need when the surgery isn't open.
 It directs you to the right local service, first time.

 It is available across the whole of England making it easier for you to access urgent healthcare services when you need medical help fast.It is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones